KROIA/QT_cmake_library_template/documentation/dependencies.md

 ## Requirements
-- Your dependency must be a CMake Project
 - Your dependency must be available on github
 - You need a [dependency CMake file](#dependencyCmakeFile) for your dependency